Most Asked Questions

 - Whether pursuing a custom design

 - Whether you need a building permit (requires stamped structurally engineered plans, which we can include)

 - The growing and climate control systems you are adding

 Because each greenhouse is slightly different, we work with you to find the best, most cost-effective method of building for your needs.
-Please contact us for a free quote.

 The structure is the same.
 The main difference is how we heat/ cool/ and dehumidify the structures as well as which glazing we chose to use for light transmission.

 You get all the advantages of an indoor grow- total control, predictability, and year round growing with the advantage of full spectrum sunlight for better quality product.
 And lower operating costs than an indoor grow.